 Too much cortisol from stressful situations can cause anxiety and depression and can be related to changes in a woman’s menstrual cycle and libido.
 On the other hand, adrenal insufficiency is a result of low cortisol levels in the body.
 This condition brings with it mood swings, fatigue, weight loss, skin changes, and muscle loss.

 How often do you have to escape from a big lion that’s chasing you?
 Only once in a great while, right?
 It’s not supposed to be an hourly or daily thing, but when you’re in a very stressful environment, your body may be responding as if there’s a lion after you all the time.
 That’s a problem!

 Are there any lions in your life right now?
 Lions might be work-related stress, caring for a loved one who has cancer or a loved one with dementia or other disability, or it might be hormone changes, sleepless nights, financial stress, or unexpectedly losing a job.
 Any number of combinations might exist at one time.
-For instance, being involved in an auto accident, that coincides with extra job stress; or an unexpected job loss right after buying a new house; or the untimely death of a loved one followed by a car dying too can quickly turn your life upside down.
+For instance, being involved in an auto accident, that coincides with extra job stress; an unexpected job loss right after buying a new house, or the untimely death of a loved one followed by a car dying too can quickly turn your life upside down.
 Maybe it’s something more positive, but still just as life-changing like returning to college to pursue a higher degree, relocating to where the college is located, and having to change jobs.
-I mention these examples to help you realize what can catapult anybody in a survival mode impacting our adrenal glands and our sleep.
+I mention these examples to help you realize what can catapult anybody into survival mode impacting our adrenal glands and our sleep.
 These kinds of situations can cause the adrenal glands to go hyper and rev up your cortisol levels.

-You can be sure that I’ll be addressing this topic again in the future, because it’s so important and so many people are dealing with it.
-I would love to hear what you have used to cope with and to recover from chronic stress and adrenal fatigue.
+You can be sure that I’ll be addressing this topic again in the future because it’s so important and so many people are dealing with it.
+I would love to hear what you have used to cope with and recover from chronic stress and adrenal fatigue.
 Feel free to leave your comments below and I’ll be sure to respond.